DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Related Works

-\textbf{Mixed-precision training}~\cite{choi2018pactparameterizedclippingactivation,zhou2018dorefanettraininglowbitwidth,ultralow,chmiel2024accurateneuraltraining4bit,micikevicius2022fp8formatsdeeplearning} aims to reduce training cost by operating on lower-precision data types, e.g., FP16, BF16, FP8, and FP4).
-While effective for standard SGD, mixed-precision training degrades significantly under DP-SGD.
-To our knowledge, no prior work has explored mixed-precision training when differential privacy mechanisms are employed.
+\textbf{Mixed-precision training}~\citep{choi2018pactparameterizedclippingactivation,zhou2018dorefanettraininglowbitwidth,ultralow,chmiel2024accurateneuraltraining4bit,micikevicius2022fp8formatsdeeplearning} aims to reduce training cost by operating on lower-precision data types (e.g., FP16, BF16, FP8, and FP4).
+Prior work has shown that 16-bit mixed-precision training (FP16/BF16) is compatible with DP-SGD with little accuracy loss~\citep{li2022largelanguagemodelsstrong,bu2023zeroredundancydistributedlearning}.
+However, pushing to ultra-low precision (FP4/INT4) under DP remains challenging: we show in Section~\ref{sec:degradation} that DP noise amplifies quantization variance at these bit-widths, causing significant accuracy degradation that does not arise at 16-bit precision.

+\textbf{Quantization as a privacy mechanism.} Several works use quantization to provide or strengthen DP guarantees in federated or decentralized settings~\citep{kang2024effect,kim2022effects,wang2022quantizationenabledprivacyprotection,xiong2016randomized}.
+In these approaches, quantization is applied \emph{after} gradients are computed in full precision, so there is no effect on subsequent forward/backward passes. \codename instead quantizes activations and weights \emph{during} training to reduce arithmetic cost.

+\textbf{Improved DP mechanisms.} A complementary line of work improves the DP algorithm itself for better utility at a given $\varepsilon$, whether through modified optimizers~\citep{wang2024dpadapterimprovingdifferentiallyprivate,Wei_2022,park2023differentiallyprivatesharpnessawaretraining,denisov2023improveddifferentialprivacysgd} or by reducing the trainable parameter space via pruning or layer selection~\citep{adamczewski2023differentialprivacymeetsneural}.
+These methods are orthogonal to \codename, which keeps the full dense model and instead optimizes how much computation can run in low precision.